LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 Serving PDF Files
 =================

-This section describes how PDF files can be served using Lasso 9 Server.
-This can be done by supplying a download link to the created PDF file, or by using the `pdf_serve` method described in this chapter.
+This section describes how PDF files can be served using Lasso Server.
+This can be done by supplying a download link to the created PDF file, or by using the `pdf_serve` method described below.

 Linking to PDF Files